pombreda/lepl/doc-src/binary.rst

 .. note::

-   Big-endian encoded values must be a while number of bytes.
+   Big-endian encoded values must be a whole number of bytes.
 This is because the byte order must be reversed during translation to LEPL's internal model, and this process is undefined if the data do not completely define a series of bytes.